A Fisherman's Tale

 A Fisherman's Tale is a 2019 virtual reality game developed by InnerspaceVR and published by Vertigo Games.
-The game is set in a recursive world where the player controls a fisherman in a lighthouse.
+The game is set in a recursive world where the player controls a puppet fisherman in a model lighthouse.
 The game was released on Microsoft Windows and PlayStation 4 on January 22, 2019, with a Oculus Quest port being released in 2020.
+A sequel to the game, originally titled Another Fisherman’s Tale before being changed to A Fisherman's Tale 2, was released May 11, 2023.

 Gameplay

 The player plays as a puppet who is locked in a recursive lighthouse: The main room of the lighthouse contains a scale model of the lighthouse, with another smaller puppet mirroring the player's actions in it, and the lighthouse itself is contained in a larger copy of the lighthouse main room, also with a larger puppet.
-As the lighthouses operate as copies of each other, placing an object into the lighthouse model will cause the same object to appear as a large life-size version in the lighthouse itself, and the other way around: taking an object - or part of the model - out of the lighthouse model removes that object from the lighthouse itself.
+As the lighthouses operate as copies of each other, placing an object into the lighthouse model will cause the same object to appear as an oversized version in the lighthouse itself, and the other way around: taking an object - or part of the model - out of the lighthouse model removes that object from the lighthouse itself, and results in a miniature version of it.

 The game has four levels, each letting the player explore a different area of the lighthouse.
 The player can stretch their hands to reach objects out of their reach.
-The narrator of the game can give hints depending on if the player enables them in the settings.
+The narrator of the game can give hints if the player enables them in the settings.